cslab-hub/vizaod/README.md

 - **PATH_ANNOTATIONS** should contain the path to the CSV file containing the annotations you want to approve/discard.
 - **PATH_APPROVED** should contain the path to the CSV file where the approved annotations get stored.
 - **PATH_DISCARDED** should contain the path to the CSV file where the discarded annotations get stored.

+Note that this application uses a specific CSV format for the annotations.
+Therefore, it comes with a [conversion](#conversion-from-coco-json-to-csv) tool that can convert the common [COCO JSON](https://cocodataset.org/#format-data) format into the CSV format used by this application.

 ## Approving / discarding the predicted annotations